My Principles So Far

 Expecting injustice increases its chances.
 Good preparedness stops when behavior and expectations become unreasonable.

-Children are simply highly inexperienced, highly curious, fragile adults.
+Children are simply highly inexperienced, highly curious, and fragile adults.

 Don’t let people do things that cross your boundaries, and empower others to do the same.